bonds/bonds.github.io/content/posts/2005-12-29-best-spanish-sweet-bread-recipe.md

 30. Let rise for about 1 hour
 31. Take off towels and wax paper
 32. Turn oven to 350 and bake for 45-55 minutes or so (check it so the outside is not burnt)

+My great-grandmother was warm, fun, and loving.
+One of her favorite ways to show us she cared was to cook us food...and to sneak us a cookie when mom wasn't looking.
+My great-grandma (who we called Abuelita), grandma, mother, brother, and I have all made this bread and it's really good.

+Especially with a little warm butter spread on top.
+The recipe has been passed down through my family for generations and with each generation it's become infused with a little more love. :)

+*Updated on July 14, 2022*

+* Moved the story after the recipe.
+I don't like recipes blocked by a long story either.
+* Changed title from 'Best...' to the actual recipe name, SEO be damned.
+* Added the #recipe tag.